A great many scenarios of the origin

 work of Dieter Söll is strongly substantiating this

-Note added 23d february 2007:
+Note added 23d february 2007: analysis

 core genome of Bacteria supports the present

-Note added 7th july 2007:
+Note added 7th july 2007: In depth

 of life is consistent with the scenario described here.

 The genome splits into a paleome,